boddulavineela/simple-ftp-service/trunk/terminal/README.txt

     observed using the IP/UDP and sliding window concepts learnt as part of this course.

+    TIMEOUT : We use a timeout period of 50 ms for our experiments.
+Our experimental setup consisted of two remote hosts on the same private network but separated by two hops.
+The round trip time measured via traceroute was approximately 25 ms.

+              Hence we set our RTO (Retransmission Timeout) = 2 * RTT (Round-Trip Time).
 BUILD

     This project has a Makefile incldued in the base directory.
 Follow the following